Yoga Teacher Training

 -

-Throughout the 200-hour teacher training you will receive a combination of group learning, mentoring, and structured feedback from the teaching team.
+Throughout the 200-hour teacher training, you will be supported through a combination of group learning, mentoring, and structured feedback from the teaching team.

 Our experienced teachers offer guidance and reflection to support your development as both a practitioner and a teacher.
 The training includes regular opportunities for discussion, questions, practice teaching, and feedback within the group.
-Students also have access to one-to-one mentoring conversations during the training should they wish to discuss aspects of their learning or development.
+Students also have access to one-to-one mentoring conversations during the course, should they wish to explore aspects of their learning in more depth.

-Alongside the in-person modules, students are expected to engage with coursework, reflective journaling, and home study between training weekends.
-These elements are introduced gradually so that learning can deepen over the course of the programme.
+Alongside the in-person modules, you will be invited to engage with coursework, reflective journaling, and home study between training weekends.
+These elements are introduced gradually, allowing your learning to deepen over time.

-We see teacher training not only as a technical qualification, but as an ongoing process of personal practice, critical reflection, and ethical learning.
+We see teacher training not only as a technical qualification, but as an ongoing process of personal practice, critical reflection, and ethical engagement.

 This training invites commitment and personal responsibility.
-Students are encouraged to maintain a regular yoga practice and to set aside time for study and reflection throughout the training.
+You will be encouraged to maintain a regular yoga practice and to set aside time for study and reflection throughout the course.

-Training days include a balance of practical sessions, theory, discussion, and teaching practice, with scheduled breaks throughout the day.
-The learning environment is supportive and collaborative while also encouraging thoughtful engagement and personal growth.
+Training days include a balance of practical sessions, theory, discussion, and teaching practice, with breaks built into the day.
+The learning environment is supportive and collaborative, while also encouraging thoughtful engagement and personal growth.

 -